INDOMOD

 INDOMOD – an Indonesian tax-benefit microsimulation model

-The aim of this project has been to develop an Indonesian tax benefit microsimulation model, or ‘INDOMOD’ for in-house use by the Government of Indonesia.
-The project involves (i) preparing an underpinning dataset for the model using SUSENAS; (ii) collating Indonesia’s tax and benefit policy rules; (iii) converting the policies into instructions for the EUROMOD software which is the ‘engine’ for the model; (iv) validating the simulations using administrative data.
-The main objective is that the model is a sustainable in-house resource for the Government of Indonesia and so ha been undertaken with key government officials from the outset.
-A country report and manual have been prepared and initial training undertaken in 2019.
+UNICEF Indonesia has funded SASPRI to support the Government of Indonesia in developing and updating an Indonesian tax benefit microsimulation model – ‘INDOMOD’ – for in-house use by the Government of Indonesia.
+The project has involved (i) preparing underpinning datasets for the model using annual extracts of the National Socio-Economic Survey (SUSENAS); (ii) collating Indonesia’s tax and benefit policy rules for 2019 to 2021; (iii) converting the policies into instructions for the EUROMOD software which is the ‘engine’ for the model; (iv) validating the simulations using administrative data.
+A key objective has been that the model is a sustainable in-house resource for the Government of Indonesia and so has been undertaken with key government officials from the outset, and several training courses have been held for colleagues from a number of government departments.